chrisyeh96/chrisyeh96.github.io/_posts/2017-08-08-definitive-guide-python-imports.md

     NOTE: This method usually works.
 However, under some Python installations, the `__file__` variable might not be correct.
 In this case, we would need to use the Python built-in `inspect` package.
 See [this StackOverflow answer](https://stackoverflow.com/a/11158224) for instructions.

-3. Only use Python 2, and use implicit relative imports (i.e., the right column in the table above)
+3. Only use Python 2, and use implicit relative imports (i.e., the right column in the table above).

 4. Use absolute imports rooted at the `test/` directory, and add `test/` to the `PYTHONPATH` environment variable.
     - This solution is not portable, so I recommend against it.